AP News Summary at 4:59 a.m. EDT - NewsBreak

 Hong Kong shares soar 6%, leading Asian market gains

-Hong Kong’s share benchmark soared more than 6% on Wednesday as Asian shares tracked gains on Wall Street.
+TOKYO (AP) — Hong Kong’s share benchmark soared more than 6% on Wednesday as Asian shares tracked gains on Wall Street.
 New Zealand’s share benchmark rose 0.8% after its central bank hiked its benchmark interest rate to 3.5%, saying inflation remained too high and labor scarce.
 The half-point rate hike was the fifth in a row made by the Reserve Bank of New Zealand since February.
-Statistics New Zealand said inflation was running at 7.3% and unemployment at 3.3%.
-The rate hike came on the same day the government announced its finances were in better shape than forecast.
-The Hang Seng in...

 Indonesian president visits city where stadium stampede killed 131 people